bbr-mhnds/alaqa-python/docs/doctor-registration-tests.md

 1. Start with a clean database state
 2. Run the success case for initiation
 3. Note down the verification_id from the response
-4. Check email and SMS for verification codes
+4. Check SMS for verification code
 5. Use these in the complete registration test
 6. Verify the response contains doctor details
 7. Try to login (should fail until approved)